PJO2/uweb/README.md

     > git clone https://github.com/PJO2/uweb
     > uweb\WindowsBinaries\uweb32.exe -v -d uweb -x hello.html

+    The Pelles C makefile is included in order to create the binaries

 ### test it
 from a local web browser open this URL : http://127.0.0.1:8080/